next-exp/IC/doc/contributing.rst

 accompanying tests.
 Before starting any work, make sure that the code you checked out passes all the tests.
-In the (hopefully extremely unlikely case) that it does not, contact the author of the failing code and make sure that a fix uploaded to the central repository as soon as possible.
+In the (hopefully extremely unlikely case) that it does not, contact the author of the failing code and make sure that a fix is uploaded to the central repository as soon as possible.

 Conversely, make sure that any pull requests you submit pass all tests.
 Enabling Travis in your fork will give you an early warning.
-Travis automatically runs on any pull requests submitted to the nextic main repository, and the repository configuration prevents merging pull requests which
+Travis automatically runs on any pull requests submitted to the nextic main repository, and the repository configuration prevents merging pull requests which contain failing tests.

 **Submitting code without tests is equivalent to saying that you don't mind if the code is broken by someone else!**